 I am extremely flexible towards non-commercial work, and I'm willing to work with you on the details.
 Please contact me.

 Artists and clients who want to have their work mixed need to send me the individual files.
 Mailing me a CD or DVD with the .wav files is probably the easiest and most secure way.
-The .wav files should be at least 44100 Khz and 16bit (standard PCM wav form) The first mix is on the house, and if artist or client likes the work, we can negotiate the price of any further work should they require further services.
-At this time, the mixes will be a good demo quality, possibly commercially viable.
-Turn around is about a week for an hour worth of audio.
-A full live gig (3 hours-ish) takes me about a month.
-Though it depends on the quality of the source recording and how many tracks each song uses.
-Complex projects will take longer to mix, but I try to finish a song a day.
+The .wav files should be 48 KHz and 24-bit (standard PCM wav form).
+The first track is on the house, and if artist or client likes the work, we can negotiate a quote for the rest of the work and estimate a turnaround time.